Vipra

 Senior Manager - Content

 MAT 2025 exam will be held in February, May, September and December.
 MAT is a low difficulty level exam so one can crack it with a short-term preparation.
 If you plan to appear for MAT 2025 start preparing for it from at least three months ahead.
-If you start MAT preparation now, you will be ready for February 2025 session.
-Get the best preparation strategy to crack MAT in only three months.
+Get the best three month MAT preparation strategy.

 MAT preparation in three months

-MAT exam preparation in three months is possible only if candidates adopt a speedy preparation plan.
+MAT exam preparation in three months is possible but one needs to have a focussed plan in which you can cover more in less time.
 Even though the exam is of low difficulty level, one needs to practice a lot as it is a speed based test in which 150 questions have to be addressed in 120 minutes.
+You may not want to attempt all 150 questions, but should aim for 70-100 questions.
+Solving these many questions accurately in 150 minutes can be challenging if you haven't prepared well.

 Explore colleges based on MAT